-The 1936 annual Charleston Agricultural and Industrial Fair was opened on Monday, November 2, at 4:00 PM and closed on Saturday, November 7, at the Johnson Hagood
+The 1936 annual Charleston CHARLESTON Agricultural and Industrial Agricultural and Industrial Fair was FAIR opened on Monday, November 2, at 4:00 PM and closed on Saturday, CHARLESTO November 7, at the Johnson Hagood DAY location.
+On Saturday, October 3, the Charleston Evening Post reported that Frampton Says Attendance TODAY - THURSDAY \ FREE Mr. Frampton announced that one Substantially Greater Circus Acts and Fireworks thousand bumper advertisements.

-CHARLESTON location.
-On Saturday, October 3, the Charleston Evening Post reported that Mr. Frampton announced that one thousand bumper advertisements, yellow strips of cardboard four feet long with red letters, would be tied to automobile bumpers on Broad Street next CHARLESTON week.
+yellow strips of cardboard four feet long with red letters, would be tied to automobile bumpers on Broad Street next week.
 This is the earliest mention of the use of an automobile bumper to advertise the upcoming fair that can be found.
 General admission to the fairgrounds was 25 cents for adults and 10 cents for children.
 Mr. Frampton arranged for the midway that offered fifteen riding devices and ten shows and three free acts that were provided by The World's Exposition Shows.
 He also said that the agricultural and commercial exhibits would be exceptional and that the poultry, cattle and pigeon shows would be outstanding.
-Free daily performances, included those of AI (Popeye) Ritchie, strong man and health lecturer.
-He conducted an amateur hour, a husband calling contest, a ladies Frampton Says Attendance slipper throwing contest, a girls kicking contest and a Substantially Greater girl's personality contest.
+Free daily performances, included those of Al (Popeye) Ritchie, strong man and health lecturer.
+He conducted an amateur hour, a husband calling contest, a ladies slipper throwing contest, a girls kicking contest and a girl's personality contest.
 On Friday, he was in a tug of war with fifty people and would break a wooden plank with his head.
-A small fire occurred on the midway on Wednesday morning but it was quickly extinguished and there were no injuries.
+A small fire occurred on the midway on Wednesday morning but it was guickly extinguished and there were no injuries.
 Community and individual exhibits were in place for the judging, that would have cash awards made for first, second and third places.
 Those community entries were James Island, Johns Island, Wadmalaw, St. Paul's Parish, Adams Run, Midland Park, Mount Pleasant and McClellanville.
 In the poultry building, considerable attention was attracted by Hiram, the bottled chicken.
 The white chicken, almost frying size, had spent the last two weeks in a five gallon bottle and seemed to be thriving.
 Saturday was closing day and another Children's Day which opened at 10:00 AM.
 There was a farmer's calling contest, with prizes for the winners and at 4:00 PM there was a prized girl's personality contest for girl's ages fourteen to twenty.
 Although not directly connected to the Fair, on Saturday, November 7, The Citadel football team hosted Clemson College at Johnson Hagood Stadium.
 All seating was reserved and admission tickets to the game were \$2.00 each.
-The Clemson team would win that game over The Citadel by a score of 20-0.
+The Clemson team would win the game that day over The Citadel by a score of 20-0.